nahidp/ML-Tasks/Bank-Marketing-2/README.md

 In this task, I work on the classification techniques for an unbalanced dataset.
 The Portuguese Bank Marketing dataset "bank-additional-full.csv" is used for this task which is available in this repository.
 It is also downloadable through "https://archive.ics.uci.edu/ml/datasets/Bank+Marketing" link.

 This project contains **two parts**.
-The first part is to balance an unbalanced dataset after which I will
+The first part is to balance an unbalanced dataset after which I will use different classification algorithms to predict the target value of the new balanced dataset.
+In part2, I will use three more datasets as benchmarks and run classification algorithms on them as well.
+It is followed by a Friedman’s test to determine whether there is a statistically significant difference between the achieved accuracies of the classification algorithms.

 **Part1**